93rd Scripps National Spelling Bee: New rules

-The 2021 National Spelling Bee was the first edition to introduce the spell-off round, in which all the contestants, in numerical order, spell the list of championship words in 90 seconds.
+Following the 2019 final where eight players tied at the end of the competition, a second list of championship words was added for a tiebreaking round.
+When the tiebreaking round is used after all championship words have been exhausted, or the round concludes after 1 hour, 55 minutes of the televised broadcast, remaining contestants, in numerical order, spell the list of championship words in 90 seconds.
 They can still ask for definition, language of origin, part of speech, alternate pronunciations, and the use in a sentence, but that will be part of the 90-second period.
-The contestant who spells the most words correctly in the spell-off round will be declared champion.
+The contestant who spells the most words correctly in the spell-off round will be declared champion, with a tiebreaker of greater percentage of correctly spelled words in the round will determine the winner.
+A tie may still exist if the percentage is identical.
 However, in the actual final, the round was not used, as the Bee did not run overlong.